erroronline1/caro/readme.md

 What [the team](#the-team) tries to accomplish is
 * structured incident reporting within [the issue tracker](https://github.com/erroronline1/caro/issues) of the main repository
 * continuous maintenance as the team is architect, programmer, maintainer, user and scapegoat in a multiple role
-* logging what is appropriate and feasible to be reviewed
+* logging what is appropriate and feasible to be reviewed according to chapter 3.2.3 a) - e) of the aforementioned resource on application level
 * provide an inbuilt information on whom to report to
-* access control
+* access control to contents of the application

 ## Terms of service for using the application